Weighted Random Sampling over Data Streams: An Abstract Data Structure for WRS

 \section{An Abstract Data Structure for WRS}

-We designed an abstract basic class StreamSampler with the methods feedItem() and getSample(), and developed descendant classes that implement the functionality of the StreamSampler class for algorithms A-Chao and A-ES, both with and without jumps.
+We designed an abstract class StreamSampler with the methods feedItem() and getSample(), and a set of auxiliary classes for the weighted items to capture the basic functionality for weighted random sampling over data streams (Figure~\ref{fig:class}).
+Then, we developed descendant classes that implement the functionality of the StreamSampler class for algorithms A-Chao and A-ES, both with and without jumps.
 The descendant classes are StreamSamplerChao, StreamSamplerES, StreamSamplerESWithJumps and StreamSamplerChaoWithJumps~\cite{WRS10}.

 Preliminary experiments with random populations (with uniform random item weights) showed that all algorithms scale linear on the population size and at most linear on the sample size.
 Indicative measurements are shown in Figure~\ref{fig:meas}.
 While there is still room for optimization of the implementations of the algorithms, the general behavior of the complexities is evident in the graphs.
 The experiments have been performed on the Sun Java 1.6 platform running on an Intel Core 2 Quad CPU-based PC and all measurements have been averaged over 100 (at least) executions.